useless-repo/switch/README.md

-# The button is ON dang it
+# The button is OFF